 1. Maximize Retirement Contributions Now

 Increasing your retirement contributions is one of the best ways to build wealth after 40.
 Why?
-This is because you’re likely in your prime earning years, and now is the perfect time to catch up!
+The answer is because you’re likely in your prime earning years, and now is the perfect time to catch up!
 Take advantage of every opportunity, whether it’s maxing out your 401(k), contributing to an IRA, or making catch-up contributions beyond age 50.
 It’s like giving your future self a raise, with tax breaks included!
 Furthermore, the more you save today, the more your money will grow—thanks to the miracle of compound interest.

 2. Spread the Risk, Grow the Wealth